pjfooeve09/rock_paper_scissors/README.md

-A simple Rock, Paper, Scissors.
+A simple Rock, Paper, Scissors game.
 Built using vanilla Javascript and DOM.